ACT and Southern NSW Rugby Union: ACT representative teams

+The Territory's representative team hosted the All Blacks at Manuka Oval in the winter of 1938.
+The Canberra side managed to score a try before the interval and trailed the visitors at half time by 24–5 before the New Zealanders went on to win by 57–5.
 Coached by Frank O'Rourke, the home team had played its inaugural match only three months earlier.

 The team's original strip featured an all gold jersey with two green bands.
 They defeated the Hawkesbury College at the Country Carnival earlier in 1938, and later that season won against the Bathurst side.
 Three players from the Territory team were selected for NSW Combined Country to play Sydney that year.
+The Australian Capital Territory team, often referred to simply as "Canberra", grew in stature in the decades following the Second World War.
+ACT won the Caldwell Cup for the Country Championship for the first time in 1964 and retained it for the following two seasons.